 All courses attempted at UNCChapel Hill, including but not limited to summer session courses and dual-enrollment courses attempted while a student is still in secondary school, will be included in the UNC grade point average.

 College Board Placement Tests

-The University recognizes, for placement and degree credit, satisfactory scores on the College Board Advanced Placement, International Baccalaureate, certain SAT Subject Tests, and certain tests of the College Board College-Level Examination Program (CLEP).
+The University recognizes, for placement and degree credit, satisfactory scores on the College Board Advanced Placement, International Baccalaureate, and certain SAT Subject Tests.
 For more information, please visit www.admissions.unc.edu.

-Information about College Board tests and applications for specific tests may be obtained by visiting www.collegeboard.com; by writing the Educational Testing Service (Box 592, Princeton, NJ 08504, or Box 025, Berkeley, CA 94707); or by contacting a high school counselor.
+Information about College Board tests and applications for specific tests may be obtained by visiting www.collegeboard.com; by writing the Educational Testing Service (Rosedale Road, Princeton, NJ 08541) or by contacting a high school counselor.
 Applicants should apply to take a test six to eight weeks in advance of the actual test date.

-C. The applicant is at least 24 years old.
+B. The applicant is at least 21 years old.

 To be considered for transfer admission, students must present at least a C average (2.0 on a 4.0 scale) in all courses attempted at other accredited colleges and universities.
 However, a much higher average is required to be competitive.